BlueAndi/Pixelix/doc/PLUGINS.md

 The SunrisePlugin shows the current sunrise / sunset times for a configured location.\
 The coordinates (latitude & longitude) of your location can be set via the [REST API]([REST.md#endpoint-base-uridisplayuidplugin-uidlocation](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/SunrisePlugin)).\
 Powered by sunrise-sunset.org

+Configure the time format in the plugin configuration JSON file.
+The format itself is according to strftime().
+For colorization text properties can be added.

 ## SysMsgPlugin
 The SysMsgPlugin is a system plugin, which is used to splash important information's to the user.
 Note, it can not be uninstalled.